 So, there will be easily four to five forms in any WordPress site and you may have more with additional plugins.
 We strongly recommend using a membership plugin for registration and disable the default WordPress registration function to avoid spamming.

-Why Should You Protect WordPress Forms?
+Why You Should Protect WordPress Forms?

 Akismet is a popular plugin that helps to automatically filter spam and bot submitted comments.
 There are also plugins like Jetpack, All In One WP Security & Firewall to prevent brute force attacks and lock suspicious users.
-However, all these mechanisms work only after someone tries to spam or attack the site through the forms on your site.
+However, all these mechanisms work only after someone tries to spam or attack the site through the forms on the site.
 For example, Akismet will not stop spam comment submissions.
 It will only help to save your time by sending the comments to spam and trash section automatically.

 How to Add CAPTCHA Protection in WordPress Forms?